Our top pick for

 |Return on equity TTM||7.6%|

 There are currently 2.2 million AAR shares held short by investors – that's known as AAR's "short interest".
 This figure is 2.5% up from 2.2 million last month.

 There are a few different ways that this level of interest in shorting AAR shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against AAR.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against AAR.

 Find out more about how you can short AAR stock.

 We're not expecting AAR to pay a dividend over the next 12 months.